-Huizar-Hernández, Anita.
-"The Specter of Statehood: Inventing Arizona in Charles D. Poston’s Building a State in Apache Land and Marie Clara Zander’s 'The Life of an Arizona Pioneer,'" MELUS 42, no. 2 (2017): 53–78.
+"The Specter of Statehood: Inventing Arizona in Charles D. Poston’s Building a State in Apache Land and Marie Clara Zander’s 'The Life of an Arizona Pioneer.'"
+MELUS 42, no. 2 (2017): 53–78.

-2018 Visiting Professor, University of New Mexico Center for Regional Studies
+2018 Scholar in Residence, University of New Mexico Center for Regional Studies

 2017-2018 Arizona Humanities Project Grant for In Transit/En tránsito, a project co-organized with Dr. Kaitlin Murphy (UA Spanish and Portuguese)

-2017-2019 Confluencenter for Creative Inquiry Innovation Farm Grant with Dr. Lillian Gorman (UA Spanish and Portuguese), and Drs.
-Maurice Magaña and Michelle Tellez (UA Mexican American Studies)
+2017-2019 Confluencenter for Creative Inquiry Innovation Farm Grant for Transfrontera, a project co-organized with Dr. Lillian Gorman (UA Spanish and Portuguese), and Drs.
+Maurice Magaña and Michelle Téllez (UA Mexican American Studies)

 2015-2016 NEH Latino Americans: 500 Years of History Community Programming Initiative with the Arizona Historical Society and Dr. Francisco Galarte (UA Gender and Women's Studies)